pierriccardo/DIA-project/README.md

-    -ne 10          //number of experiments to perform -d              //number of days for each experiment
+    -ne 10          //number of experiments to perform -d              //number of days for each experiment -del            //delay to apply, valid only for exp 5,6,7

 To debug the experiments is possible to show the log on terminal or to put the log inside a file: